 Calculus Placement Test (CPT)

-The use of a calculator is neither required nor permitted on the CPT.
+The use of a calculator is neither required nor permitted during the CPT.

 June CPT Registration